MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/windows-device-portal.md

-# Use the Windows Device Portal to speed up HoloLens calibration
+# Use the Windows Device Portal to streamline HoloLens calibration

 Content goes here